httpwg/http-extensions/draft-ietf-httpbis-priority.md

 parameter.
 Implementations that do not recognize the parameter can safely continue to use the less granular eight levels.

 Alternatively, the urgency can be augmented.
-For example, a graphical user-agent could send a `visible` parameter to indicate if the resource being requested is within the viewport.
+For example, a graphical user agent could send a `visible` parameter to indicate if the resource being requested is within the viewport.